mpgiii/mush/README.md

 # mush

+TO FUTURE STUDENTS: Please do not take this code and upload it as your own.
+The professors know you're doing this and it only hurts you.
+My program isn't even complete so it would be silly to copy this.

+--

 The Minimally Useful Shell.
 This shell can run all commands available to it in its given path.
 The shell also supports pipelines and features both an interactive and a batch